 how often to use a hair mask for dry scalp

 Hair masks are meant to be a deep conditioning treatment to moisturize, nourish, and soothe the scalp.
 How often you need to use them is going to depend on your hair and scalp.
 Most people see the benefits of using a hair mask once a week or every other week.
 However, this dry scalp hair care routine may need to be used more often initially.
 Then once your scalp is more nourished, you may be able to reduce your schedule to using the hair mask 1-2 times per month.

 how to store your homemade hair mask

 The best way to store your homemade hair mask is in the refrigerator and in a glass mason jar.
-As with all recipes using essential oils, glass is always best choice with a tight fitting lid.
+As with all recipes using essential oils, glass is always the best choice with a tight-fitting lid.
 The hair mask will thicken in the fridge, making it so much easier to apply to your hair.
-You may need to take it out of the fridge 10-15 minutes before using.
-Storing the hair mask in the fridge also extends the life of your hair mask to last up to 3 months.
+You may need to take it out of the fridge 10-15 minutes before using it.
+Storing the hair mask in the fridge also extends the life of your hair mask to up to 3 months.

 Lastly, if you make this recipe please share your comments below.
 I love to hear from everyone who makes these homemade recipes and do my best to respond to all of them!